-I am writing on behalf of Tuba City Regional Health Care Corporation ("TCRHCC") to apply for a Navajo Nation surface use lease (the "Lease") covering 26 acres pursuant to the Navajo Nation General Leasing Regulations of 2013, 16 N.N.C. § 2301 et seq. (the "General Leasing Regulations"), for staff housing for the Echo Cliffs (formerly Bodaway Gap) Health Center ("Health Center").
-TCRHCC is separately applying for surface use leases for the Health Center and a sewage lagoon to support the Health Center.
+I am writing on behalf of Tuba City Regional Health Care Corporation ("TCRHCC") to apply for a Navajo Nation surface use lease (the "Lease") covering 30 acres pursuant to the Navajo Nation General Leasing Regulations of 2013, 16 N.N.C. § 2301 et seq. (the "General Leasing Regulations"), for a sewage lagoon to support the Echo Cliffs (formerly Bodaway Gap) Health Center ("Health Center").
+TCRHCC is separately applying for surface use leases for the Health Center and for associated staff housing.

-In accordance with 16 N.N.C. § 2334(F), TCRHCC is requesting that the rent be waived or that only nominal rental be charged because TCRHCC is a non-profit corporation and the Lease is to support TCRHCC's provision of healthcare services to Navajo Nation tribal members.
-See id. ("The Navajo Nation may waive the rent, or charge nominal rent, for ... leases for use of Navajo Nation trust land by ... non-profits ... where such entities or projects are providing essential governmental or utility services to Navajo people").
+In accordance with 16 N.N.C. § 2334(F), TCRHCC is requesting that the rent be waived or that only nominal rental be charged because TCRHCC is a non-profit corporation and the Lease is to support TCRHCC's provision of healthcare services to Navajo Nation tribal members, and because the sewage lagoon is also expected to provide sewage services for the local community.
+See id. ("The Navajo Nation may waive the rent, or charge nominal rent, for . . . leases for use of Navajo Nation trust land by . . . non-profits . . . where such entities or projects are providing essential governmental or utility services to Navajo people").